Science

 Please use the above link for an overview of the science curriculum throughout the school.

-The order in which topics are taught may vary.
+The order in which topics are taught across the year may vary.

 In the Foundation Stage, science is covered in the 'Understanding the World' area of the EYFS Curriculum.
 It is introduced through activities that encourage every child to observe, explore the environment, ask questions, predict, make decisions and talk about what they notice.
 Activities that support your child to use and develop these important skills are introduced and participation encouraged.